ml0renz0/vcli/README.md

 [![asciicast](https://asciinema.org/a/132636.png)](https://asciinema.org/a/132636)

 # Known bugs
-* If you type really fast enough you may incurr a race condition on the loop that manages the keyboard input.
+* If you type really fast enough you may incur a race condition on the loop that manages the keyboard input.
 * Home/End keys do not work when ran within a screen shell